SarahBeecroft/Intro2HPC/_episodes/11-setonix_login.md

 ### Downloading the lesson material
 There are some materials for the lessons which are hosted on github.
-In order to access those on Zeus, you will need to clone the git repo, then change directory.
+In order to access those on Setonix, you will need to clone the git repo, then change directory.
 You can list the contents of the directory with `ls`

 ```bash
 cd $MYSCRATCH